harishkotra/gaianet-docs/versioned_docs/version-2.0.0/getting-started/quick-start.md

 ---

 # Setting up your own node
-This guide provides the requisite knowledge necessary to quickly get started with installing a GaiaNet node.
+This guide provides the requisite knowledge necessary to quickly get started with installing a Gaia node.

 ### Prerequisites
 Before you get started, ensure that you have the following on your system: